-This post starts a new series about being a landlord and how I dealt with certain situations.
+This post is part of the Landlord Life series.
+My rental is a single family home in North Central Florida.
 I’ll share the mistakes I made, and the lessons I learned in each post.
 I personally have learned a great deal from fellow landlords and I hope to pay it forward by sharing my stories and advice.

 Being a landlord is not for the faint of heart.
 It requires you to be sharp-minded, proactive and ready for just about anything.
 I’ve had my share of great tenants in my rental home but I’ve also had a few that were absolute nightmares.